siangernlow/tp/docs/team/hopinxian.md

   * Highlights: All commands that need users to identify a specific person or location, have this feature.
   I created the IndexIdPair class as an abstraction to allow easy scaling of this feature to other commands.
   Future commands can use the IndexIdPair class to easily add on this feature.
 * **New Feature**: Add dates to quarantine and infection statuses:
 * **New Feature**: Add quarantine status to Person
 * **Feature Modification**: Refactor addressbook classes and maintain Code Quality
   * Justification: The purpose of refactoring is to fit all existing functionalities with VirusTracker.
   This creates a more synchronised user experience and makes it easy for future developers to understand the codebase.
   A relevant PR is [here](https://github.com/AY2021S1-CS2103T-T13-1/tp/pull/139).
-<div style="page-break-after: always;"></div>
   * Highlights: The main highlight of this modification is that I need to thoroughly read through the entire code base of addressbook level 3.
 This is a very time intensive procedure.
 * **Feature Modification**: Set minimum width and height of GUI
   * Justification: I have set the new minimum width and height such that users will always be able to see all three lists shown.
 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=hopinxian&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=hopinxian&tabRepo=AY2021S1-CS2103T-T13-1%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other)
 * **Project management and Team Tasks**:
   * Made releases on GitHub repository `v1.3, v1.3.trial, v1.4.mockExam, v1.4`
   * Add screenshots of VirusTracker to the team document during checking of the app as required by CS2103t